 Children benefit from starting music-making when they are very young with activities that are suitable for the age group.
 Research shows that musical activities contribute to a vast array of developments, emotional, cognitive and social.
-The activities we use allow pupils to develop their musicianship skills without the added difficulty of the technical demands of the instrument.
+The activities we use allow pupils to develop their musicianship skills without necessarily having the added difficulty of the technical demands of the instrument.

 Singing whilst accompanying oneself by using movement or percussion stretches pupils beyond what they will be achieving on their instrument in terms of musical content, ability to listen and tune to one another and multi-tasking as they are required to demonstrate (play and sing) two or more parts at once.